Looking to Se top investment and fund management work? Head to-ward New York.

 The first stage: recruitment on and off campus

 Partners, counsel and associates conduct the interviews.
 The firm looks for “well-rounded, mature individuals of demonstrated intellectual capacity and promising legal ability” in prospective associates, according to partner Kevin Neubauer.
 Interviewers will also want to see analytical ability, judgment and decisiveness in the students they interview.
-Good people skills are also important, so candidates with personality and character will fare well.
-Preparation, self-confidence and enthusiasm also helps individuals stand out.
+Strong interpersonal skills are also important, so candidates with an effective communication style will fare well.
+Preparation, self-confidence, enthusiasm and knowledge about the firm also help individuals stand out.

 Top tips for this stage: